Last updated: 9 June 2026

 If you hold dividend-paying investments outside an ISA, moving them inside the wrapper shields all future dividends from the higher rates.
 The process is sometimes called “bed and ISA”: you sell the holding in your GIA, then repurchase it inside your ISA.
 Any gain on the sale may be subject to capital gains tax, but the long-term saving on dividend tax can outweigh the one-off cost.

-For a comparison of the best Stocks and Shares ISA options right now, see our best investment ISA 2026 guide.
+For a comparison of Stocks and Shares ISA options, see our best investment ISA 2026 guide.
 If you are comparing fees across platforms, our cheapest investment app UK: FX fees compared guide breaks down the real costs.

 Pensions also shelter dividends